Auronex/parceldaily-api-doc/readme.md

 **Agenda**
 1. Step to get a ParcelDaily API
+2. What can you do with the API
-2. How to top up the credit
+3. How to top up the credit
-3. View my order
+4. View my order
-4. Integration workflow
+5. Integration workflow
-5. Courier-specific information
+6. Courier-specific information
-6. Reference
+7. Reference

-## Step to get a ParcelDaily API
+## 1. Step to get a ParcelDaily API
 1. Register an account at partner.parceldaily.com
 2. .... //todo

+## 2. What can you do with the API
+1. Rate Checking
+2. Make order
+3. Checkout order
+4. Get order status
+5. Check parcel status
+6. Tracking

-## How to top up the credit
+## 3. How to top up the credit
 1. // todo

-## View my order
+## 4. View my order
 1. // todo

-## Courier-specific information
+## 5. Courier-specific information
 **Poslaju**
 1. The pickup cut-off time is at 12PM